openstate/datasets/osn/README.md

 5) Push the new OSN MASTER TABLE, together with your OSN SOURCE TABLE

 6) From there we will figure things out.

 ###LIST OF SOURCES

-* to-do: Almanak Rijksoverheid ftp://oorg.asp4all.nl/20160815220000.xml (logius)
+* done Almanak Rijksoverheid
+ftp://oorg.asp4all.nl/20160815220000.xml (logius)
 Rijksoverheid almanak (link https://almanak.overheid.nl/)